wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 tokenStore.removeAllLocalTokens()
 ```

-Note that removing tokens locally you'll loose control about tokens stored on the server.
+Note that by removing tokens locally, you will lose control of the tokens stored on the server.

 ## Apple Watch Support

-This part of the documentation describes how to add support for Apple Watch into your PowerAuth powered IOS application.
-This part of the documentation is not relevant for **tvOS** platform.
+This part of the documentation describes how to add support for Apple Watch into your PowerAuth powered iOS application.
+This part of the documentation is not relevant for the **tvOS** platform.

 ### Prepare Watch Connectivity

-The PowerAuth SDK for iOS is using [WatchConnectivity framework](https://developer.apple.com/documentation/watchconnectivity) to achieve data synchronization between iPhone and Apple Watch devices.
-If you're not familiar with this framework, then please take a look at least at [WCSession](https://developer.apple.com/documentation/watchconnectivity/wcsession) and [WCSessionDelegate](https://developer.apple.com/documentation/watchconnectivity/wcsessiondelegate) interfaces, before you start.
+The PowerAuth SDK for iOS is using the [WatchConnectivity framework](https://developer.apple.com/documentation/watchconnectivity) to achieve data synchronization between iPhone and Apple Watch devices.
+If you're not familiar with this framework, take a look at least at [WCSession](https://developer.apple.com/documentation/watchconnectivity/wcsession) and [WCSessionDelegate](https://developer.apple.com/documentation/watchconnectivity/wcsessiondelegate) interfaces before you start.

-The PowerAuth SDK doesn't manage state of `WCSession` and doesn't set delegate to the session's singleton instance.
-It's up to you to properly configure and activate default session, but the application has to cooperate with PowerAuth SDK to process the messages received from the counterpart device.
+The PowerAuth SDK doesn't manage the state of the `WCSession` and it doesn't set the delegate to the session's singleton instance.
+It's up to you to properly configure and activate the default session, but the application has to cooperate with PowerAuth SDK to process the messages received from the counterpart device.
 To do this, PowerAuth SDKs on both sides are providing `PA2WCSessionManager` class which can help you process all incoming messages.
 Here's an example, how you can implement simple `SessionManager` for IOS:

 ```swift
 import Foundation